shurunxuan/IGME-601-2181-Team-C/doc/TestPlan/TestPlanDoc.md

 1. Open Assets/Scenes/DemoScenes/PlayTestDemoScene.unity
 2. Navigate to the first guard
 	Go through the vent
-	Use computer to hack open the door
+	Use the computer to hack open the door
 	Exit into hallway
 	Turn left
-	Go through first door on the right
+	Go through the first door on the right
 3. Activate Camo tool
 4. Observe the cool shader effects on the drone
-5. Observe an initial energy cost and an increase to the energy loss over time effect
+5. Observe an initial energy cost and an increase in the energy loss over time effect
-6. Fly in front of guard
+6. Fly in front of the guard
 7. Observe lack of response
 8. Deactivate the Camo tool
 9. Observe that deactivating the tool does not cost energy
-9. Observe immediate response from guard
+10. Observe immediate response from guard
+11. Reactivate the Camo tool
+12. Observe that as soon as the energy runs out, the Camo tool will be deactivated.

 ------------------------

 *Player Can Die*:
- * **READY FOR TEST**.
+ * **PASSED** VS 11/18.

 Notes: